project-repo/cagebreak/Bugs.md

   * github issue number : N/A
   * Fixed: 1.2.1

-Our fuzzing framework up to and including release 1.2.0 does not the limit line lengths.
+Our fuzzing framework up to and including release 1.2.0 does not limit line lengths.
 This can crash the fuzzing framework with a segfault due to running out of memory.